 ROSEN, A LEADING LAW FIRM, Encourages Olaplex Holdings, Inc. Investors With Losses to Secure Counsel Before Important Deadline in Securities Class Action – OLPX

-/EIN News/ -- NEW YORK, Dec.
-20, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Olaplex Holdings, Inc. (NASDAQ: OLPX) pursuant and/or traceable to the Company’s initial public offering conducted in September 2021 (the “IPO”), of the important January 17, 2023 lead plaintiff deadline.
+NEW YORK, Dec.
+20, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Olaplex Holdings, Inc. OLPX pursuant and/or traceable to the Company's initial public offering conducted in September 2021 (the "IPO"), of the important January 17, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Olaplex securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.